jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS KMS.md

 - **Unencrypted objects and objects encrypted with SSE-S3 are replicated by default**.
 - Objects encrypted with SSE-C (customer provided key) can be replicated.
-- **For objects encrypted with SSE-KMS**, you need to enable the option.
+- **For objects encrypted with SSE-KMS**, we need to enable the option.
   - Specify which KMS Key to encrypt the objects within the target bucket.
   - Adapt the KMS Key Policy for the target key.
   - An IAM Role with `kms:Decrypt` for the source KMS Key and `kms:Encrypt` for the target KMS Key.
-  - You might get KMS throttling errors, in which case you can ask for a Service Quotas increase.
+  - We might get KMS throttling errors, in which case we can ask for a Service Quotas increase.
-- **You can use multi-region AWS KMS Keys, but they are currently treated as independent keys by Amazon S3 (the object will still be decrypted and then encrypted).**
+- **We can use multi-region AWS KMS Keys, but they are currently treated as independent keys by Amazon S3 (the object will still be decrypted and then encrypted).**

 ## 2.6.
 AMI Sharing Process Encrypted via KMS